turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

 ## 4. Describe the purpose of the head, title, and body HTML elements.

-  The head: this part contains information about the page and it displayed in the title bar of the tabs.
+  The head: This part contains information about the page and it displayed in the title bar of the tabs.

-  The title: this contains the elements that are displayed in the URL or in the tab, it's the words you see that describes the page you are on.
+  The title: This contains the elements that are displayed in the URL or in the tab, it's the words you see that describes the page you are on.

-  The body: everything that is inside of the body element is displayed in the web page that you see.
+  The body: Everything that is inside of the body element is displayed in the web page that you see.

 ## 5. In your browser (Chrome), how do you view the source of a website?